black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 45
 Use arrow syntax to create an editTask function.
 Pass in buttonEl as the parameter and add empty curly braces for the body.

+# Step 46
+As you did in the deleteTask function, you need to find the index of the task to be edited.

+Create a dataArrIndex variable.
+For its value, utilize the findIndex() method on taskData.
+Pass item as the parameter to its callback function and check if the id of item is equal to the id of the parentElement of buttonEl.